-• A virus is malignant code which attaches itself to files resident on a computer.
-When run, it may delete or overwrite files, or send malicious emails.

-- Types of viruses: - Executable virus: attaches to an executable file. - Data virus: infects a file containing data (e.g., a startup file) - Device driver virus: infects the device drivers of a system - Anti-virus software Usually looks for known viruses or for sudden changes in the size and content of files.

-• Clever viruses work against anti-virus software - e.g., by mutating: changing their form or location ("polymorphic viruses") or by hiding themselves in other files ("stealth viruses")
+- Malignant code which attaches itself to files resident on a computer.
+When run, it may delete or overwrite files, or send malicious emails. - Types of viruses: - Executable virus: attaches to an executable file. - Data virus: infects a file containing data (e.g., a startup file) - Device driver virus: infects the device drivers of a system - Anti-virus software Usually looks for known viruses or for sudden changes in the size and content of files. - Clever viruses work against anti-virus software e.g., by mutating: changing their form or location ("polymorphic viruses") or by hiding themselves in other files ("stealth viruses")

-Other Attacks

-Scanners

--A program which detects security weaknesses

-- Usually developed to help human system administrators to find security flaws.

-Password crackers

-- Software which attempts to find passwords (e.g., by randomly generating all, or most likely, possibilities); often uses common words

-Sniffers

-- Devices which read the packets of data travelling on a network.

-- Usually used by system developers and administrators to assess system effectiveness.

-- May be able to detect passwords.

-Spoofing

-- Using one computer to masquerade as another, where the latter has privileged access to some third system

-Security Requirements
+security requirements

-• Confidentiality: information should not be accessible by unauthorized parties; protect against passive attacks.

-• Authentication: make sure that the originator of a message or transaction is who they say they are; protect against masquerades and replay.

-• Integrity: only authorized parties are able to change data, and only under pre-defined circumstances; protect against modification-of-message attacks.

-• Non-repudiation: neither the sender nor the receiver of a message can deny that it took place.

-• Access control: only authorized users are able to access resources within a system.

-• Availability: The resources of a system are available to authorized users when they need to use them; protection against denial-of-service attacks
+- Confidentiality: information should not be accessible by unauthorized parties; protect against passive attacks. - Authentication: make sure that the originator of a message or transaction is who they say they are; protect against masquerades and replay. - Integrity: only authorized parties are able to change data, and only under pre-defined circumstances; protect against modification-of-message attacks. - Non-repudiation: neither the sender nor the receiver of a message can deny that it took place. - Access control: only authorized users are able to access resources within a system. - Availability: The resources of a system are available to authorized users when they need to use them; protection against denial-of-service attacks designing a secure system

-Designing a Secure System

-- Assume two computers which wish to communicate over the Internet. - Techniques for security have two basic components:

-I. Transformation of the information to be sent, e.g., putting a message into code before transmission.

-2. Some secret information shared by the two communicating computers but not by any opponent, e.g., the code to be used for transformation.

-- A trusted third party may be necessary to ensure secure transmission. - Design a security service - Design an algorithm for transforming the information to be communicated.

-- Generate the secret information to be used with the algorithm. e.g., the coding scheme.

-- Develop methods for the distribution and sharing of the secret information, e.g., via a trusted third party

-- Specify a protocol to be used by the computers that uses the security algorithm and the secret information.
+- Assume two computers which wish to communicate over the Internet. - Techniques for security have two basic components: - 1.
+Transformation of the information to be sent, e.g., putting a message into code before transmission - 2.
+Some secret information shared by the two communicating computers but ot by any opponent, e.g., the code to be used for transformation. - A trusted third party may be necessary to ensure secure transmission. - Design a security service - Design an algorithm for transforming the information to be communicated. - Generate the secret information to be used with the algorithm. e.g., the coding scheme. - Develop methods for the distribution and sharing of the secret information, e.g., via a trusted third party - Specify a protocol to be used by the computers that uses the security algorithm and the secret information.

-Basic Principles of Cryptography
+cryptography example

+- Suppose input text is THE SKY IS BLUE

+- Algorithm:

+Replace each letter by the letter in the alphabet 1 step along.

+- Key: 1

+- Output:

+UIF TLZ JT CMVF

+- A key of 2 would produce:

+VJG UMA KU DNWG

+- The process used here is called substitution substituting one element (in this case a letter) by another.

+- Another process is transposition Moving parts of the message around, e.g. TLZ UIF JT CMVF

+basic principles of cryptography

-• Messages are put into code (encrypted) by the sender and decoded (decrypted) by the receiver.
+- Messages are put into code (encrypted) by the sender and decoded (decrypted) by the receiver

-- Cryptography study of methods to encrypt text

 - Basic ingredients of conventional cryptography:

 - Plain text input

 - Encryption algorithm

 - Secret key shared by sender and recipient

 - Cipher text (coded input text)

 - Decryption algorithm